Julius-JiahaoLiu/ImageDisplay_Cpp_cross_platform/README.txt

 This is a cross-platform C++ imageDisplay starter project using wxWidgets.
-You can use command line tools and any editor to work on this project, but the setup instructions that we provided specifically cater to Visual Studio Code (VS Code) - https://code.visualstudio.com/ which is a cross platform code editor.

 It contains three folders:
 	1. src: source code, this is where you should put your code
 	2. dependency: this is where the project dependencies reside
 	3. manifest: this is where the manifest file resides, it is specifically used for windows

-Normally, you wouldn't need to touch the manifest and dependency folders unless you really know what you are doing!

-To avoid possible OS compatibility issues, we don't provide pre-compiled binaries for dependencies, but the build script (CMakeLists.txt) has been provided.

 Currently there is only one Main.cpp file in the src folder, you can add more files if you want, but you need to modify the CMakeLists.txt file accordingly.
 The main file is well commented,